 The officers of this association shall be the President, Vice President, Secretary/Treasurer and the Immediate Past President.
 With the exception of the Immediate Past President, which is not an elected office, they shall be elected at the Annual Meeting and shall serve for a period of two years.
-Only Class A members who are actively employed as golf course superintendents are eligible for election as officers.
+Only Class A and B members who are actively employed as golf course superintendents are eligible for election as officers.
 Officers ceasing employment can serve in their office for up to six months after cession of employment.

 Section A.2 – Board of Directors